 - Regulates blood pressure by dilating arteries.

-And I’ve just read that in 1998, three scientists were given the Nobel Prize for discovering the signaling role of nitric oxide.
+And we’ve just read that in 1998, three scientists were given the Nobel Prize for discovering the signaling role of nitric oxide.
 Since then, there have been over 50,000 studies done on nitric oxide.
 [What is nitric oxide and how does it work?]

 As we age, we become less active and we slow the production of nitric oxide.
 There are supplements and foods that will assist us in producing enough to keep our blood pressure under control.

-- Pycnogenol or grapeseed extract
+- Pycnogenol or grapeseed extract (this is a favorite with resveratrol)

 - Ecklonia Cava Extract (works even better than pycnogenol)